mekomsolutions/openmrs-module-fhirproxy/README.md

 `password`: The password to authenticate to the external FHIR API
 #### Global Properties
-`fhirproxy.charge.item.definition.privileges`: Comma separated list of privileges required to manage charge item definition FHIR resource, when the
+`fhirproxy.charge.item.definition.privileges`: Comma separated list of privileges required to manage charge item definition FHIR resource, when the  external API is enabled

-            external API is enabled
+`fhirproxy.inventory.item.privileges`: Comma separated list of privileges required to manage item inventory FHIR resource when the external API is enabled

-`fhirproxy.inventory.item.privileges`: Comma separated list of privileges required to manage item inventory FHIR resource when the
+#### NOTE
-            external API is enabled
+It is assumed that the external API exposed by proxy can only be consumed by a client already authenticated.
+If one would want to query those resources using basic auth, it is advised to query directly the Odoo FHIR API service, not through the FHIR proxy module.